upmind/enhance-sdk-php/README.md

 ## API Endpoints

-All URIs are relative to your Enhance CP URL.
+All URIs are relative to *http://localhost*

 Class | Method | HTTP request | Description
 ------------ | ------------- | ------------- | -------------